 Carney-Renner House is clearly an asset to the surrounding area and proposed district.
 It is compatible with the buildings in the area (in terms of building material and elevation) and gives the area a bit of flavor with its eclectic style of architecture.

-Present Owner(s): Joanne Lawen

-Address: 1245 Barrington Street

-Halifax, NS B3J 1Y2
+Present Owner(s): Joanne Lawen Original Owner(s): Thomas Renner Address: 1245 Barrington Street Occupation: Merchant/Proprietor Halifax, NS B3J 1Y2